SHENYue0324/SHENYue0324.github.io/index.md

 ## Cooperation & Networking

 I'd be delighted to connect if you're interested in collaborating or discussing any aspect of my work.
-Please feel free to reach out to me via email at - ***yueshen@connect.hku.hk***
+Please feel free to reach out to me via email at - ***yueshen@connect.hku.hk***.
+And please feel free to contact me by WeChat.

 <br>

-And please feel free to contact me by WeChat.

 <div class="third">
 <img src="/images/wechat.yueshen.jpg">